Vietnam: Market Profile

-- Hong Kong was Vietnam’s third largest source of inward FDI in the first nine months of 2016, valued at about US$843.7 million.
+- Hong Kong was Vietnam’s sixth largest source of inward FDI in 2016, valued at about US$1.6 billion.

-- Vietnam is part of the China-ASEAN Free Trade Area, and it has signed double taxation agreements with over 60 countries/territories including the Chinese mainland and Hong Kong.
+- Vietnam is part of the China-ASEAN Free Trade Area, and it has signed more than 60 double taxation agreements including those with the Chinese mainland and Hong Kong.

-- Hong Kong’s exports to Vietnam dropped by 8.1% YOY to US$6.6 billion in the first nine months of 2016, while imports increased by 9.0% to US$5.1 billion over the same period.
+- Hong Kong’s exports to Vietnam increased by 10.9% YOY to US$1.5 billion in the first two months of 2017, while imports gained 6.7% to US$1.1 billion over the same period.

 Current Economic Situation

 Vietnam is the sixth largest economy in the 10-member ASEAN bloc, trailing the Philippines yet followed by Myanmar.
 Its service, industry and agriculture sectors account for, respectively, 44%, 39% and 17% of GDP.
 Major industry and service sectors of the country include manufacturing, mining, construction, real estate and finance.

 In Q1 2017, Vietnam’s economy rose only 5.1% year-on-year (YOY), the slowest Q1 expansion in three years, mainly due to a decline in mining and sluggishness in the agriculture and manufacturing.
 In the same period, the service sector recorded a solid 6.5% increase, supported largely by the 7.4% growth in wholesale and retail trade.
 In March 2017, Vietnam’s average consumer price inflation rate registered a YOY rise of 4.7%, driven mainly by higher prices for healthcare and medicine services.
 For 2017, the Vietnamese economy is projected to expand by 6.5%, with growth in manufacturing and services buoyed by continued FDI and tourist inflows.